Chrisloufa/News_Hub/README.md

 News Hub is a website created in a Reddit style blog format to allow users to view and create posts for others to read, comment and like on.

 The site is fully responsive and designed in a simplistic and easy to navigate manner.
-It has been coded using HTML, CSS, JavaScript, Python and Django and the Bootstrap frameworks.
+It has been coded using HTML, CSS, Python and Django and the Bootstrap frameworks.

 Below is a screenshot of the finished project generated using [Am I Responsive](https://ui.dev/amiresponsive):